-MOF, we decided to use an approach that we had developed earlier, whereby we subject pre-synthesized microporous MOFs functionalized with a mixture of linkers that do or do not contain olefins to ozonolysis, which selectively oxidizes the olefins to generate new mesopores.
-To do so, we subjected a pre-synthesized UiOtype MOF to this ozonolysis process, and then exploited the newly-formed mesopores to host the catalase molecules.
+water stability;43 a condition that should fulfil any MOF intended to be used for the fabrication of motors powered by enzymatic reactions.
+In this design, another essential condition was the use of a UiO-type MOF with mesopores sufficiently large to host catalase (size: 6-10 nm) and micropores that preserve the ability to adsorb and/or release additional guest species.
+In order to rationally design this MOF, we decided to use an approach that we had developed earlier, whereby we subject pre-synthesized microporous MOFs functionalized with a mixture of linkers that do or do not contain olefins to ozonolysis, which selectively oxidizes the olefins to generate new mesopores.44,45 To do so, we subjected a pre-synthesized UiOtype MOF to this ozonolysis process, and then exploited the newly-formed mesopores to host the catalase molecules.

 We began with the synthesis of a UiO-type Zr-fcu-MOF (hereafter called Zr-fcu-azo/sti-30%), formed by mixing 4,4'-azobenzenedicarboxylic acid (H2azo) with olefin-containing 4,4'-stilbenedicarboxylic acid (H2sti) linkers at a molar ratio of 7:3, respectively.
-Field-Emission Scanning Electron Microscopy (FESEM) revealed the formation of octahedral microcrystals (size: 2-15 $\mu$ m) characteristic of Zr-fcu-MOFs (Figure S3), and powder X-ray diffraction (PXRD; Figure 1c) confirmed the phase purity.
-Proton nuclear magnetic resonance ('H-NMR) of digested crystals confirmed the formation of Zr-fcu-azo/sti-30% in an azo/sti molar ratio of 7:3 (Figure S4).
-Moreover, N2 sorption analysis (77 K) confirmed the microporosity of Zr-fcu-azo/sti-30%, with a Brunauer-Emmett-Teller surface area (SBET) of 2830 m/g (Figures 1d and S5).
+Field-Emission Scanning Electron Microscopy (FESEM) revealed the formation of octahedral microcrystals (size: 2-15 μ m) characteristic of Zr-fcu-MOFs (Figure S3), and powder X-ray diffraction (PXRD; Figure 1c) confirmed the phase purity.
+Proton nuclear magnetic resonance (1H-NMR) of digested crystals confirmed the formation of Zr-fcu-azo/sti-30% in an azo/sti molar ratio of 7:3 (Figure S4).
+Moreover, N2 sorption analysis (77 K) confirmed the microporosity of Zr-fcuazo/sti-30%, with a Brunauer-Emmett-Teller surface area (S{BET}) of 2830 m2/g (Figures 1d and S5).